rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-feeder.md

 So material can slide out of the platform, the front box edge is tilted down and up by a separate stepper motor controlled by an Arduino or Pi computer that controls the angle depending on the time of day (minutes before/after sun up).

-Two donkeys get half a "flake" each at 5am and 5pm.
-A half flake is 4 inches thick x 20 inch square, weighing 4 to 5 pounds.

 ## Parts and cuts #